SARITHA SANDRA D’SOUZA, PHD

 Educational background: I completed my PhD from the University of Mysore, Karnataka, India in 2011.
 My doctoral work was focused on the regulation of tumor angiogenesis by angiopoietins.
 Part of my doctoral research work was completed in the Pediatric Oncology laboratory, University Hospital, Freiburg, Germany, wherein I worked on RNA interference technique to silence Angiopoietin 2 and its subsequent effect on neuroblastoma progression.
 The work also included drug-based therapy against angiopoietins in a xenograft model of neuroblastoma.

-Personal Info: I celebrate my birthday on the 8th of January along with my husband.
+Personal Info: I celebrate my birthday the same day as my husband.
 I moved to Madison with my small family in 2011.
 Having lived in India, Germany and now in USA I have mastered the skill to communicate in 6 languages, though my German is no good at all.
 I love to dance, travel and I am looking forward to good memories here in the USA.

 HO SUN JUNG, PHD

 Research Interests: site specific integration using ZFN and CRISPR in Human Embryonic Stem cell